 Previous | Next | Home

 Getting Started Is Easy

-For several years I used an iPhone 3G.
+For several years in the early days of smartphones I used an iPhone 3G.
 It was an innovative device for its time and I was very interested in figuring out how to program it.
 But I could never quite motivate myself to climb over the artificial barriers erected by Apple (for example, having to buy a Macintosh that I didn't need for anything else just to program a phone, and Apple's in loco parentis approach to who could program iPhones and what tools they could use).
 In contrast, when I decided to figure out how to program Android it took about 2 hours from sitting down at the computer to see what I needed to download and install to having a rudimentary working program displayed in an emulator (at that point I didn't even own an Android phone).

-The Smartphone Revolution
+The Mobile Revolution

+Previous | Next | Home